 Referral agencies end up costing you less than a home care agency, screen and vet your prospective CNA or home health aide (HHA), and allow you to interview her for employment at your parent’s home.
 In the end, the CNA becomes your own employee, and while some agencies offer payroll services, you must pay their salary with the appropriate taxes withheld.

-While the vast majority of professional caregivers work on an hourly basis, some caregivers like to live-in with care recipients and thus work by the day.
+While the vast majority of professional caregivers work on an hourly basis, some caregivers live with care recipients and thus work by the day.
 Needless to say, hourly and live-in caregivers provide the same services: companionship, homemakers, and personal care.

 Live-in services work best for care recipients who benefit from the presence of an aide day and night.
 Here are some of the benefits of hiring a live-in caregiver: